dayosvoid/Ecommerce-user-admin-store/README.md

 This backend API allows users to create accounts and manage their own products.
 Each user can add, view, update, and delete products they created.
 The system has two user roles:

 Users: Can manage only their own products
-Admins: Can manage their products + view all users and delete any user account
+Admins: Can manage their products + view all users and delete any user account. while an admin cannot delete an admin

 The API handles user registration, login, and secure authentication and authorization using JWT tokens.